Home of Story Kettle

 simple HTML-format

-I use a fairly conservative HTML-format for all the pages, no frames, very simple in-line CSS, an old fashioned blind-table technique, no scripts, nothing dynamic.
+I use a fairly conservative HTML-format for all the pages, no frames, simple CSS, no Java scripts, nothing dynamic.
 Each page is a file in HTML-format with four major parts:

 The HTML-head is fairly standard – customised for language, title, description, keywords, year of creation, colour etc.